-To that end, we worked with the UN Environment Programme (UNEP) to shed light on promising opportunities to use insights from behavioral science to promote sustainable consumption in economies across the globe.
-Consuming Differently, Consuming Sustainably provides evidence-based insights from behavioral science and calls on policymakers and practitioners to incorporate the proven behavioral approach into their processes and toolkits today.
+To address this challenge, ideas42 worked with the UN Environment Programme (UNEP) to shed light on promising opportunities to use insights from behavioral science to promote sustainable consumption in economies across the globe.
+The report—Consuming Differently, Consuming Sustainably—provides evidence-based insights from behavioral science and calls on policymakers and practitioners to incorporate the proven behavioral approach into their processes and toolkits today.

 Consuming Differently, Consuming Sustainably details five key behavioral barriers to sustainable consumption.
 It also includes concrete examples of how behavioral science has been successfully coupled with policy to cost-effectively achieve sustainable consumption.